-Visiting Cornwall and looking for inspiration?
-Don’t miss our guide to the best things to do in Cornwall.
+Welcome to Cornwall – a land of spectacular beauty where ancient lores meet rugged coastline and enchanting adventures await.
+Need inspiration?
+Don’t miss my guide to the best things to do in Cornwall.

 That’s not to say the beaches aren’t gorgeous (they are) and the pasties aren’t delicious (they are), but there’s also a deeper – and some might say more interesting – side to Cornwall too.